 …

 The Passive Location Ranging field is set to 1 by the Initiator to request Passive Location Ranging operation, otherwise it is set to 0.
+When the Initiator sets the Passive Location Ranging field to 1 it shall include an unsolicited LCI Report in the Fine Timing Measurement Request frame.

 The Passive Location Ranging field is set to 1 by the Responder to grant Passive Location Ranging operation, otherwise it is set to 0.